symptomnavi.ch

 Consultation of the Cancer League

-The staff of the cantonal and regional cancer leagues can provide you with social, administrative and financial support.
-The Swiss Cancer League also provides support for relatives by telephone and chat: Cancer helpline
+The staff of the cantonal and regional cancer leagues can help you with social, administrative and financial support.
+The Swiss Cancer League also helps families and friends by offering support over the phone and through online chat: Cancer helpline

 As a caregiver, don't wait until you feel exhausted, even if you think you can manage it.
 Talk to an advisor at your cantonal or regional cancer league.